Berkeley-CS61B/website-sp24/policies/index.md

 We have three kinds of homework:

 - Programming homeworks (HW0, HW2), which will be similar to labs.
-- HW 1 (week 3) is a homework about being a good classmate in CS courses.
+- HW1 is a homework about being a good classmate in CS courses.
 It is intended to set the norms for the course, and remind us as to how we can respect and include all members of the Berkeley community in CS 61B.
 - Conceptual assignments due shortly before midterm 2 (HW3) and the final (HW4) to help you study for the